THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 10 In this the children of God and the children of the devil are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.
 (NKJV).

-Until you consciously and deliberately acknowledge and surrender to Jesus Christ as your Lord and Saviour you remain a slave of sin, a child and captive of Satan, and by nature a child of wrath (John 8:34, Acts 13:10, Matt.
+Until you believe in, confess, and surrender to Jesus Christ as your Lord and Saviour you remain a slave of sin, a child and captive of Satan, and by nature a child of wrath (John 8:34, Acts 13:10, Matt.
 13:38, Eph.
 2:3).

 Second, the Scripture teaches that sin entered the human race through Adam, the first man: